Birmingham Museum & Art Gallery Announces Major New Exhibition Of Rembrandt Etchings

 "We at the Rembrandt House Museum are delighted to bring Rembrandt's fascinating prints to Birmingham.
 With this exhibition we hope to demonstrate that each of Rembrandt's prints is a work of art in its own right.
 If you take the time to look at them closely, a whole world opens up to you: a world in black and white, but with enormous visual richness."

 Tickets are now on sale.
-For more information visit Birmingham Museum and Gallery website.
+For more information visit Birmingham Museum and Art Gallery website .

 Legal Disclaimer: